Lasya356/power-outages/README.md

 Below is the empirical distribution of the Total Variation Distance (TVD).

 <iframe
-  src="assets/MD-month-ccd-tvd.html"
+  src="assets/MD-outage-rest-cc-tvd.html"
   width="1000"
   height="550"
   frameborder="0"
 ></iframe>

-**Conclusion**: After conducting the permutation test, the p-value obtained was 0.0, which is less than the specified significance level of 0.05.
-Thus, we reject the null hypothesis -- that the distribution of `month` is the same when `cause category detail` is missing and not missing -- meaning that the missingness of the `cause category detail` column is dependent on the `month` column.
+**Conclusion**: After conducting the permutation test, the p-value obtained was 0.0012, which is much less than the specified significance level of 0.05.
+Thus, we reject the null hypothesis -- that the distribution of `cause category` is the same when `outage restoration` is missing and not missing -- meaning that the missingness of the `outage restoration` column is dependent on the `cause category` column.

 ## Hypothesis Testing